 Avoid putting it next to the window, as this can cause the print to fade over time.UV glass frames will help protect your fine art prints from sunlight damage, but they can be expensive and difficult to find.
 It’s best to avoid hanging them next to windows or in areas with a lot of direct sunlight during the day.

 3. Clean frames regularly

 5. Store prints in a sealed container

 6. Don’t stack prints on top of each other

 7. Choose a frame that compliments the print color

 Are you interested in some realistic wildlife pastel painting prints for your home or as a gift?
 Check out Wildlife Art By Dave Nevue for a wide variety of wildlife art.

 Final Thoughts About Caring For You Art Prints

 Care for fine art prints is essential to preserve their quality and value over time.
-By following the tips we’ve provided in this article, you can ensure that your photos will last for many years to come.
+By following the tips in this article, you can ensure that your photos will last many years.